bcgov/CIT/terraform/README.md

 NOTE: This action will fail until you have provisioned the ACR as part of the Terraform provisioning process.

+## Import Existing Resource Group

+We have a specific resource group to use with this, so we need to import the instance into our terraform state.

+`terraform import module.webapp.azurerm_resource_group.cit /subscriptions/be5c5c2b-d7e6-4940-ae15-37d7ef061283/resourceGroups/CLNPD1-ZCACN-RGP-CITZ-ICT-Cit01`
 # How to Deploy to Azure

 Once you have configured your Azure CLI and populated the `varaibles.auto.tfvars` file with your